-- Call 9-1-1 for any emergency - Dial 4911 from any phone on campus emergencies - Dial 4010 from any phone on campus non-emergencies - Cell or non-college phones (616) 234-4010 www.ferris.edu/PublicSafety
+- Call 9-1-1 for any emergency - Dial 4911 from any phone on campus emergencies - Dial 4010 from any phone on campus non-emergencies - Cell or non-college phones (616) 234-4010

-Available services for Grand Rapids can be found under the "Available Victim Services" section.
+Available services for Grand Rapids can be found under the "Available Victim Services" section of this report.

-No on-campus student housing is provided by the University at the Grand Rapids campus.
+\No on-campus student housing is provided by the University at the Grand Rapids campus.

-2021 Crime Statistics for Ferris at Grand Rapids
+2023 Crime Statistics for Ferris at Grand Rapids\